benbergner/dps/README.md

 ## Usage
 Run `main.py` to train a model.
-All configs can set in this file as well.
+All configs can be set in this file as well.

 ## Further notes